 When Reg’s health began to fail in 1996, he decided to handover the management and ownership of Hutchings Pianos to his children.
 Terry, Wendy, Greg, Rodney and Amanda took up positions as Board members.
 In 1997, a mural was commissioned on the Kendall St side of the building featuring jazz greats, Duke Ellington, Lennie Tristano, Todd Dameron, Thelonius Monk, Stevie Wonder, Jelly Roll Morton and Nina Simone, in honour of their father’s love of these artists and jazz piano music.
 The mural today is a well known landmark.

 Sadly, Reg passed away in 2000 at the age of 83 and Pat in 2006 at the age of 79, but Hutchings Pianos is still a family owned and operated business today.
-Currently, Wendy and Amanda run the company.
-Wendy manages the day to day aspects of the store as General Manager and her daughter, Jody Whyte, is her 2IC and the Finance Manager.
+Currently Wendy, daughter, Jody and sister, Amanda run the company.
+Wendy manages the day to day aspects of the store as Managing Director and Jody is Finance Manager.